 Dublin has undeniable spirit.
 From the moment you step inside your luxury hotel to the second you venture into the city’s streets, you’re sure to find a warm welcome.
 Walk in the footsteps of Ireland’s literary heroes, and pay a visit to the Dublin Writers Museum.
 Stop by Trinity College to see the ancient Book of Kells in all its colourful glory.
 And finish the day listening to toe-tapping Irish music and making new friends.
+With some of the country's best boutique hotels, Dublin is a must-see luxury destination.

 A trinity of age-old traditions, playful ambiance and captivating charm.